 Pre-submission Requirements

+For more information on graduation requirements, see the Graduate School's page on graduation.
 Before you submit your disquisition to the Graduate School, you must complete the following steps:

-- Submit your Notification of Scheduled Preliminary Exam or Final Defense form to the Graduate School.
+- Submit your Notification of Scheduled Preliminary Exam or Final Defense to the Graduate School.
 This form must be received at least seven calendar days before you intend to schedule the defense.

 - Successfully defend your disquisition.